February 1922

 Parkinson (2004), pg 227

-At Sinn Féin Ard Fheis, pro- and anti-Treaty sides agree that (a) no election would be held in next three months; (b) that the Dáil would continue to function as before Treaty and (c) new constitution would be put to the people at same time as they would be asked to vote on Treaty.
-More Detail
+At the Sinn Féin Ard Fheis, pro- and anti-Treaty sides agree that (a) no election would be held in next three months; (b) that the Dáil would continue to function as before Treaty and (c) new constitution would be put to the people at same time as they would be asked to vote on Treaty.

-O’Donoghue (1986), pg 213; Hopkinson (1988), pg 56; Phoenix (1994), pgs 187-188; McDermott (2001), pg 172
+O’Donoghue (1986), pg 213; Hopkinson (1988), pg 56; Phoenix (1994), pgs 187-188; McDermott (2001), pg 172; Ferriter (2021), pg 31

-At a special Labour Party conference, the party’s secretary Tom Johnson welcomes the Treaty but condemns both wings of Sinn Féin for being unable to deal with the mounting economic problems.
+At a special Irish Labour Party conference, the party’s secretary Tom Johnson welcomes the Treaty but condemns both wings of Sinn Féin for being unable to deal with the mounting economic problems.
 Labour decides to take part in the next general election.

 Curran J M (1980), pg 164

-Civic Guard formed to be the police service of the new Free State.
-Curran says that GHQ ordered the disbandment of the IRA police in late January and open recruitment for a new Civic Guard.
-See March 7th.
+Curran says that GHQ ordered the disbandment of the IRA police in late January and open recruitment for a new Civic Guard was to be undertaken.

 Abbott (2000), pg 293; Hopkinson (1988), pg 91; Curran J M (1980), pg 163; Ó Ruairc (2009), pg 294